Solstice Advanced Materials, Inc. research snapshot

 Rating

-Cautious watch: strong specialty-material assets, but the proposed Element Solutions acquisition changes the risk profile
+Cautious watch: improving standalone results and raised guidance, but the pending Element Solutions acquisition still dominates the risk profile

 Trend status